fengxian-wang/fengxian-wang.github.io/_publications/2020-8-10-Structure Electromagnetic Force Analysis of WPT System Under Fault Conditions.md

 - This study investigates the electromagnetic force (EMF) distribution within the coupling mechanism of a wireless power transfer (WPT) system during fault conditions, focusing on the impact of such forces.
-- The research emphasizes the importance of the safe and stable operation of WPT systems, especially under fault conditions that intensify the influence of EMF.
+- The study emphasizes the importance of the safe and stable operation of WPT systems, especially under fault conditions that intensify the influence of EMF.
 - The series to series (SS) compensation structure is used as an example to analyze the WPT system's electrical parameters during typical faults.
 - It identifies that an open load fault affects the system the most, leading to damage to magnetic shielding structures and coil deformations.
 - A mathematical model combining field-path coupling and Maxwell stress methods is established to calculate the EMF of the WPT system.